Profiling The Women of Star Wars: Padmé Amidala, The Queen Who Birthed A Legacy

 Here at Comic Years, we are pretty big fans of all things Star Wars.
 Recently we have been digging into character profiles for villains like Darth Vader, and exploring planets like Coruscant.
-In a new series, I will profile the women from Star Wars canon.
+In a new series, we will be profiling the women from Star Wars canon.
 Today we take a look at one of the most important women of Star Wars, and possibly the one who gets the shortest shrift.
 Let’s take a look at the life and legacy of Padmé Amidala; Queen of Naboo, respected senator, mother of Luke and Leia, and the tragic love of Anakin Skywalker.

 Image via Lucasfilm

 Padmé Amidala: The Child Queen of Star Wars

 We first meet the character of Padmé (played by Natalie Portman) in Star Wars: The Phantom Menace.
 Our first glimpse of her as Queen Amidala is a red herring.
 We soon learn that Padmé has a legion of faithful handmaidens who all resemble her, and can act as decoy when needed.
 The handmaidens and her relationship with them are central to the E.K.
 Johnston books about her.
 (The Queen’s Shdaow and the forthcoming The Queen’s Peril.)
 This type of lifestyle is a heavy weight for any ruler to bear and Padmé does so at a very young age.
 She became Queen Amidala of Naboo at age 14, when she is still very much a child.